 While Greek civilization developed in the west, the Persian Empire was expanding in the east.
 We learned of the rise of the Persian Empire while the Jews were in captivity in Babylon during the 500s BC.
 If you don’t remember the history, you should take some time to review Lesson 12.

 The Persian Empire grew rapidly from the time they conquered Babylon in 539 BC.
 Persian power grew from east of Mesopotamia all the way to the Aegean Sea in the west and through all of Egypt in the south.
-In the map on the right, you can see that the Persian Empire (gray area) filled the world.
+In the map on the left, you can see that the Persian Empire (gray area) filled the world.
 You can see that by 500 BC, the Persian Empire pressed up against and into the ends of the Greek world.

 The Persian Empire was ruled by very powerful kings who received great honor from their subjects.
 Persian kings lived in luxurious palaces, surrounded by servants and riches and ruled their kingdom by satraps, or governors, who ruled over regions of the empire for the king.
 The king, however, possessed total authority over all of his kingdom and every man, woman and child in it.